PANE: scalable and effective attributed network embedding: : Single-Thread

 \subsection{Forward and Backward Affinity Approximation}

 In Section \ref{sec:objective}, node-attribute affinity values are defined using a large number of random walks, which are expensive to simulate on a massive graph.
-For the purpose of efficiency, in this section, we transform forward and backward affinity in Equations \eqref{eq:fwd-prob} and \eqref{eq:bwd-prob} into their matrix forms and propose \appr in Algorithm \ref{alg:appr}, which efficiently approximates forward and backward affinity matrices with error guarantee and in linear time complexity, without actually sampling random walks.
+Hence, we transform the forward and backward affinity in Equations \eqref{eq:fwd-prob} and \eqref{eq:bwd-prob} into their matrix forms and propose \appr in Algorithm \ref{alg:appr}, which efficiently approximates forward and backward affinity matrices with error guarantee and in linear time complexity, without actually sampling random walks.